ondrej33/hctl-model-checker/README.md

 # Inputs and Models

 The tool takes BN models in the `bnet` format as its input, with many example models present in the `benchmark_models` directory.
-Benchmark models are also present in the aeon formats, but this is just for the convenience of the user and those can't be used as inputs.
+Benchmark models are also present in the aeon formats, but this is just for the convenience of the user (easier to visualise), and those can't be used as inputs.

 The grammar for HCTL is specified in the readable format in the file `src/parse_hctl_formula/HCTL.g4`.
 Example formulae can be found in the file `formulae_examples.txt`.

 # Benchmarks